-- Dress or decorate someone or something in an elaborate or showy way: a Marine tricked out in World War II kit and weaponryMore example sentences
+- (usually be tricked out) Dress or decorate someone or something in an elaborate or showy way: a Marine tricked out in World War II kit and weaponryMore example sentences

 - It was a little hard to drive because they'd tricked it up with so many things that it was too heavy and the suspension wasn't very good and the brakes didn't work half the time.